alexrobincrabbe/Wordwell/README.md

 # Future Improvements

 - Touch screen word guessing.
 The game requires a keyboard to play.
-In order to make the game more accessable on touch screens, I would like to implement swiping on the game board to guess words.
+In order to make the game more accessible on touch screens, I would like to implement swiping on the game board to guess words.
 However this proved to be technically challenging, due to the fact that swipe events are bound to the object they were initiated in.
 Due to time contraints, this idea was abandonded inside the scope of this project.

 - A feature I would like to add is to allow players to play against each other in a game.
-However this would likely add a lot of complexity to the implementation and I currently don't have the knowledge of how to implement this.
-So I did not attempt to implement it for this project
+However this would likely add a lot of complexity to the implementation and I currently don't have the knowledge to implement this so I did not attempt to implement it for this project

 # Deployment

-Note: in order to deploy, you will need a database hosting service, and a cloudinary account.
+Note: in order to deploy, you will need a database hosting service and a Cloudinary account.
 The URLs need to be added to the env.py file.

 ## local deployment